ue22-p24/backend-flask-chatapp-steps/readme.md

-# backend notifies of new messages on the socketio channel
+# properly display incoming messages in the frontend